hydephp/develop/docs/creating-content/documentation-pages.md

 Hyde can automatically add links to documentation pages that take the user to a GitHub page (or similar) to edit the page.
 This makes it great for open-source projects looking to allow others to contribute to the documentation in a quick and easy manner.

 The feature is automatically enabled when you specify a base URL in the Docs configuration file.
-Hyde expects this to be a GitHub path, but it will probably work with other methods as well, if not, please send a PR and/or create an issue on the [GitHub repository](https://github.com/hydephp/framework)!
+Hyde expects this to be a GitHub path, but it will probably work with other methods as well.
+If not, please send a PR and/or create an issue on the [GitHub repository](https://github.com/hydephp/framework)!

 >info Tip: This documentation site uses this feature, scroll down to the bottom of this page and try it out!